openMF/mifos-x/README.md

 # Mifos X
 Unified repository containing the full Mifos X core banking suite including back-end platform/APIs, web-app, reporting plug-in and mobile fielder operations interface.

-Mifos X, recognized as a digital public good, is full core banking platform providing the common functionalities for creating customers, managing wallets, savings and loan accounts, orchestrating payments, and  maintaining the financial ledger  & reports.
+Mifos X, recognized as a digital public good, is a full core banking platform providing the common functionalities for creating customers, managing wallets, savings and loan accounts, orchestrating payments, and  maintaining the financial ledger  & reports.

 It contains the following: